A very warm welcome to Cullompton Rugby Football Fan Club for the season of 2014/2015.

 The Junior Chairman and his loyal band can feel proud and they intend to keep building on this success.

 Vice Presidents days will be held this season as usual.
 The support was excellent last season and hopefully will be again this season, with expecting a a major betting site to join up our supports.

-For the next season there is planned to be a bingo games for our fans and supporters with the help of we hope that this will bring the much needed income for the club.
+For the next season there is planned to be a bingo games for their fans and supporters with the help of they hope that this will bring the much needed income for the club.

 Anyone wishing to join as a Vice President should contact Russell Burrows.